octo-technology/OpenTezos/docs/michelson/tutorial.md

 These macros are described in the "Instructions" section (in the "macros" sub-section).

-Here is an example of a smart contract that stores a natural integer in its storage and receives as parameter a nested pair containing a _nat_ , a _string_ and an _int_.
+Here is an example of a smart contract that stores a natural integer in its storage and receives a nested pair (containing a _nat_ , a _string_ and an _int_) as the parameter.
 It only takes the nat part of the nested pair and adds it to the storage.

 ```
 parameter (pair (pair (nat) (string)) (int));